svalinn/condorht_tools/setup/README.md

 2. MPFR
 3. MPC
 4. GCC
-5. OpenMPI
+5. OpenMPI (optional)

-You may want to modify the line starting with `arguments =` in `build_compile.sub` if you have pre-downloaded the tarballs for any of the five compiler packages.
-For example, if your tarballs are located in `/squid/ljjacobson`, you should modify the line to be
+You may want to modify the line starting with `arguments =` in `build_compile.sub` if you want to build Open MPI or if you have pre-downloaded the tarballs for any of the five compiler packages.
+For example, if you want to build OpenMPI and your tarballs are located in `/squid/my_username`, you should modify the line to be

-`arguments = ljjacobson`.
+`arguments = my_username mpi`.

 This is not required, however.
 If the tarballs are not found, they will simply be downloded off the internet.
+If `mpi` is not specified, then OpenMPI will not be built.

 The submit file should be submitted with the `-i` flag to declare it as an interactive job: